DalilaSalamani/MLFastSim_Documentation/docs/MetaHEP/Step00_overview.md

 # MetaHEP

 MetaHEP is an ML-aided fast shower simulation that is able to adapt quickly to a new geometry.
-More details can be found in [ACAT 2021 proceedings](TODO:add) and [a publication](TODO:add).
-This is a manual for users that want to use MetaHEP on their detectors.
+More details can be found in [the publication (10.1016/j.physletb.2023.138079)](https://doi.org/10.1016/j.physletb.2023.138079).
+This instruction is a manual for users that want to use MetaHEP on their detectors.

 Currently we provide a pre-trained VAE model with high granularity, pre-trained on two datasets [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6082201.svg)](https://doi.org/10.5281/zenodo.6082201).